laminas-api-tools/documentation/content-validation/basic-usage.md

 ### Accessing the input filter from REST resources

-Apigility injects the `ResourceEvent` for REST resources with any input filter discovered in the `MvcEvent`.
+API Tools injects the `ResourceEvent` for REST resources with any input filter discovered in the `MvcEvent`.
 Further, the base `AbstractResourceListener` provides a `getInputFilter()` method that proxies to the `ResourceEvent` to give you access to the input filter: